 Grades.
 Option (A-F), P/NP, Non-credit.
 Degree Applicable Credit.
 Area of Emphasis Applicable.
+May be repeated two times with a grade less than "C".

-IMMT 90B ELECTRICAL COMPONENTS & DRAWINGS
+IMMT 90B: ELECTRICAL COMPONENTS & DRAWINGS

 Designed to give the student and understanding of electrical components and drawings commonly found in the field.
 Covered in this course are electronic system components of solid-state devices including transistors, diodes, rectifiers, uses, leads, integrated circuits, pin numbers, and logic gates.
 Additionally, common types of electrical and instrumentation diagrams and drawings including wiring, ladder, one-line, motor controller, P & ID, loop, and raceway diagrams.

 Grades.
 Option (A-F), P/NP, Non-credit.
 Degree Applicable Credit.
 Area of Emphasis Applicable.
+May be repeated two times with a grade less than "C".

-IMMT 90C E & I MOTOR CONTROLS
+IMMT 90C: E & I MOTOR CONTROLS